OfficeDev/office-ui-fabric-core/README.md

 Yes, Fabric applies styles on an opt-in basis only.
 It does not style standard HTML elements, like headings and form elements.
 Namespaced classes prevent conflicts with other frameworks.
 You can safely add Fabric to an existing add-in or use it alongside another framework of your choice.

 #####A feature I'm using is deprecated.
 When will it be removed?
-Typically, we remove deprecated features in the third release after we announce the deprecation.
-For example, you can expect that a feature that is deprecated in version 0.6.0 will no longer be available in version 0.9.0.
+Typically, we remove deprecated features in the next major release after we announce the deprecation.
+For example, you can expect that a feature that is deprecated in version 1.2.2 will no longer be available in 1.3.0.

 #####How often do you release Fabric?
-We add new features in minor versions (for example, x.**Y**.z), which we typically release every month.
+We add new features in minor versions (for example, x.**Y**.z), which we typically release approximately every two weeks.
 Bug fixes and minor tweaks might be included in patch versions (for example, x.y.**Z**) which we release as necessary.
 Whenever we put out a new release, be sure to visit the change log for details about what’s new.
 This might include breaking changes that you should be aware of.

 ##Documentation